rohit-lakhanpal/movie-collection/readme.md

 ```

 ### CI Tests
-I have used Azure DevOps for the Build-Test-Deploy ALM Lifecycle.
+I have used Azure DevOps for the Build-Test-Deploy ALM Life cycle.
 The Project is located at [https://dev.azure.com/rohitl/movie-collection](https://dev.azure.com/rohitl/movie-collection).
 Instructions on viewing the results of the CI Pipeline is available using the aforementioned link.

 The tests for the CI pipeline run the following command that allows using the mocha-junit-reporter to run the **controller test**.
 The tests on running, create a test results file at "/test-results/ci.controller.results.xml" like so  ..